blinklabs-io/docs/src/content/docs/guides/adder/Examples/003-example-2-watch-a-token-and-get-a-desktop-notification.md

 ### Congratulations!

-Now you can minimize the window and let Adder run in the background.
 Anytime a transaction occurs containing cTOSI you will get a desktop alert.

 <img src="/adder-desktop-alert.png"
      alt="adder-desktop-alert"